genn-team/genn/userproject/MBody1_project/README.txt

 for Linux, Mac and other UNIX users.

-As provided, the model outputs  `test.dn.st', `test.kc.st', `test.lhi.st' and `test.pn.st' files which contain
+As provided, the model outputs  `test.dn.st', `test.kc.st', `test.lhi.st' and `test.pn.st' files
-the spiking activity observed in each population inthe simulation, There are two columns in this ASCII file, the first one containing the time of a spike and the second one the ID of the neuron that spiked.
-Users of matlab can use the scripts in the `matlab` directory to plot the results of a simulation and users of python can use the plot_spikes.py script in userproject/python.
+which contain the spiking activity observed in each population in the simulation.
+There are two columns in this ASCII file, the first one containing the time of a spike and the second one, the ID of the neuron that spiked.
+MATLAB users can use the scripts in the `matlab` directory to plot the results of a simulation and Python users can use the plot_spikes.py script in userproject/python.
-For more about the model itself and the scientific insights gained from it see Nowotny et al. referenced below.
+For more about the model itself and the scientific insights gained from it, see Nowotny et al. referenced below.

 MODEL INFORMATION